 Three major trends in higher education are the continuing popularity of online education, the emergence of Massive Open Online Courses, and the declining popularity of for-profit colleges.

-More than 6.3 million students took at least one online course during the fall 2016 term, according to a study conducted by the Babson Survey Research Group.
-Six percent of all students took at least one distance education class.
+More than 10 million students took at least one online course during the fall 2022 term, according to the National Center for Education Statistics.
+This represents almost 54 percent of all students.

 Massive Open Online Courses (MOOCs) deliver educational content online to any individual who wants to take a course.
-In 2017, 78 million students around the world took at least one MOOC, according to ClassCentral.com, a search engine that helps people find online courses.
+In 2021, 40 million students around the world took at least one MOOC, according to ClassCentral.com, a search engine that helps people find online courses.
 Major MOOC providers include Coursera, edX, FutureLearn, Udacity, and many colleges and universities.
-The most popular subjects for MOOCs in 2017 were technology and business.
-Social sciences, science, and humanities were also popular.

 For-profit colleges tout practical skills training that allow students to enter the workforce directly after college, but a report by the U.S. Senate's Health, Education, Labor, and Pensions Committee detailed aggressive recruiting practices (especially of military veterans and low-income students), high loan default rates, higher-than-average tuition, low retention rates, and inadequate job placement assistance at these schools.
-In recent years, enrollment has declined at some for-profit schools (and many schools have closed), and the U.S. Department of Justice and the Consumer Financial Protection Bureau are investigating recruiting and financial aid practices, as well as job-placement claims, at some for-profit schools.
-In 2010, 2 million students were enrolled at for-profit colleges, according to the U.S. Department of Education (DOE).
-But in 2017, only slightly more than 1 million students were enrolled in these schools.
-The DOE reports that only 25.6 percent of students at for-profit colleges graduate in six years.
+In recent years, enrollment has declined at many for-profit schools (and many schools have closed), and the U.S. Department of Justice and the Consumer Financial Protection Bureau are investigating recruiting and financial aid practices, as well as job-placement claims, at some for-profit schools.
+In 2010, 1.7 million students were enrolled at for-profit colleges, according to the U.S. Department of Education (DOE).
+But in 2021, only 800,00 students were enrolled in these schools.
+The DOE reports that only 29 percent of students at for-profit colleges graduate in six years.
 This figure is much lower than for students at nonprofit colleges.
-Approximately 58.9 percent of students at public nonprofit colleges and universities graduate in six years.
-The percentage (65.9 percent) is even higher for students at nonprofit private colleges and universities.
+Approximately 63 percent of students at public nonprofit colleges and universities graduate in six years.
+The percentage (68 percent) is even higher for students at nonprofit private colleges and universities.

 - Adult and Vocational Education Teachers